8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/content.md

 What you'll need:

-1. A plain text editor: All operating systems come with one for free.
+1. A plain text editor.
+2. An internet browser.

+That's it.

+Technically, you don’t even need an internet connection.

+In both cases, a plain text editor and browser probably came preinstalled on your computer, and if you don’t like the options that came preinstalled, many free alternatives exist:

-	1. For macOS, [TextEdit](https://support.apple.com/guide/textedit/welcome/mac) will do just fine.
-In the menu, go to Format and click Make Plain Text.
+1. For macOS, [TextEdit](https://support.apple.com/guide/textedit/welcome/mac)(menu > Format > Make Plain Text) and Safari will do just fine.
-	2. For Windows, [Notepad](https://support.microsoft.com/en-us/windows/help-in-notepad-4d68c388-2ff2-0e7f-b706-35fb2ab88a8c) will do just fine.
+2. For Windows, [Notepad](https://support.microsoft.com/en-us/windows/help-in-notepad-4d68c388-2ff2-0e7f-b706-35fb2ab88a8c) and Edge.
 3. Linux is beyond my wheelhouse, and from a cursory glance, there are many to choose from.
-2. An internet browser: This doesn't need to be connected to the Internet.
-There are many to choose from, and one, most likely, came preinstalled on your computer.

-That's it.

 1. Create a directory called `/my-site` somewhere on your computer; recommend the desktop.
 2. Open your plain text editor.